Charusita Chakravarty: Career

 In 1994 Chakravarty returned to India for good.
 The IITs hesitated to give her a teaching position as she did not have a master's degree, even though she had a PhD from Cambridge.
 She did get an offer from IIT Kanpur, and then went on to accept a position in IIT Delhi's Department of Chemistry, where she continued to teach till her death.

-Soon after joining IIT Delhi, she submitted a research proposal to the Department of Science and Technoogy and having received funding easily, carried on with her research.
+Soon after joining IIT Delhi, she submitted a research proposal to the Department of Science and Technology and having received funding easily, carried on with her research.
 Her initial work was related to atomic and molecular clusters and over the course of her career, she became famous for her specialised application of path integral Monte Carlo simulation to unravel quantum mechanical effects in the properties of atomic and molecular clusters.

 Her fields of interest also included theoretical chemistry and chemical physics, the structure and dynamics of Liquids, water and hydration, nucleation and self-assembly.
 International and national journals have published her articles and she was widely known for her single-author papers, published extensively over the course of her career.
 A few of her co-written works include, Multiple Time-scale Behaviour of the Hydrogen Bond Network in Water (2004), Estimating the entropy of liquids from atom-atom radial distribution functions: silica, beryllium fluoride and water (2008), and Excess entropy scaling of transport properties in network-forming ionic melts (2011).